Flexures for Kibble balances: Minimizing the effects of anelastic relaxation: Conclusion

 From the measurements, a modulus defect of the hardened Copper Beryllium alloy C17200 with TF00 temper can be calculated.
 We find it to be $\eta=\SI{1.2e-4}{}\pm \SI{3e-5}{}$ slightly larger than the values reported in the literature previously.

 While investigating the anelastic relaxation irreversible effects most prominent after large excursions were found.
 After a large excursion, the force required to servo the balance to the null position changed.
-Such effects are not unusual and were also seen previously in a Kibble balance with a knife edge, NIST-3~\cite{schlamminger2015summary} in agreement with a statement made in\cite{Quinn1992b}.
+Such effects are not unusual and were also seen previously in a Kibble balance with a knife edge, NIST-3~\cite{Schla2015} in agreement with a statement made in\cite{Quinn1992b}.
 At this point, we have not found a convincing explanation for the irreversible effect.
 A systematic investigation showed that the force change has a power law dependence on the excursion with an exponent of 1.73.

-The irreversible effect after excursions in velocity mode will be common to all weighings and should not cause a systematic bias.
+The irreversible effect after excursions in the velocity mode will be common to all weighings and should not cause a systematic bias.
 A possible systematic bias can occur by the irreversible effect caused by balance excursions that occur during mass exchanges.
 Since the excursions for the mass-on and mass-off measurements have different signs, a systematic bias will remain.

+However, the excursion in mass exchange should be small for a well tuned Kibble balance, and the irreversible effect should be in the single digit nanonewton level, as shown in Fig~\ref{fig:irreversible:effects}.
+Thus, is is not deemed to be a limit for accuracy for the present requirements to performance of the QEMMS.

 Lastly, while thinking about these flexures and the physics that describes them, we had the idea of a magic flexure --- a flexure geometry that promises to have very little anelastic relaxation.
 Unfortunately, at this point, we do not have the resources to investigate the idea experimentally.
 A preliminary numerical investigation, however, implies that it is possible to build flexures with very low loss.
-The key idea is to shape the cross-section of the flexure such that the region of maximal bending moves to a thinner part as the elastic modulus increases.
+The key idea is to shape the cross-section of the flexure such that the region of maximal bending moves to a thinner part as the elastic modulus increases and compensates for the increase in the elastic modulus.

-Flexures are amazing elements for precision mechanics, and it is time for widespread adaptation of them in the main and auxiliary pivots for Kibble balance.
+Flexures are amazing elements for precision mechanics, and it is time for widespread adoption of them in the main and auxiliary pivots for Kibble balance.
 We firmly believe flexures are the best choice for pivots in high-precision mechanical experiments.